 - eye disease, vision problems

-- high or low levels of phosphate in the blood
+- high or low levels of phosphorous in the blood

 - an unusual or allergic reaction to pemigatinib, other medicines, foods, dyes or preservatives

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Do not cut, crush or chew this medicine.
 Swallow the tablets whole.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
 Do not take with grapefruit juice.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.